 It is not known whether Pancha Rathas have ever been used as temples.
-Most likely they were not consecrated because their stupas are still attached with the bedrock.
+Most likely they were not consecrated because their stupas are still attached to the bedrock.
 Many other details are not completed either.

 Although the works were not completed, this has not harmed the structures in any way.
 The local granite has been very sturdy and has survived the test of time very well.
-It has resisted the constant salty winds from the nearby ocean, as well as catastrophic tsunami in the 13th century.
+It has resisted the constant salty winds from the nearby ocean, as well as a catastrophic tsunami in the 13th century.
 Tsunami in 2004 here was less pronounced.

 Rathas are named after Draupadi and the Pandava brothers – what is not quite correct as these shrines have nothing to do with these characters of Mahabharata.
 The five rathas are (from north to south):

 - Draupadi Ratha